winstonsummers/scriptLib/README.md

 to your `.zshrc`, open a new termianl and **BAM!!!** you have new zsh commands.

 In the future, I plan to add a setup script you can run from the root of this repo but we haven't gotten there yet...
-Probably a full mac setup script really, with some brew install and other fancy dancy *stuff* to make my life easier in the future!
+Probably a full mac (hopefully pc too) setup script, with some brew install and other fancy dancy *stuff* to make my life easier in the future!
 <br />
 <br />